Jako/multiTV/README.md

 ---- | -----------
-"fieldname" | each fieldname defined in config file could be used iteration | contains the row number of the current multiTV element
+"fieldname" | each fieldname defined in config file could be used iteration | contains the row number of the current multiTV element docid | value of docid parameter or current document id

 Placeholder outerTpl:
 --------------------------------------------------------------------------------
 Name | Description
 ---- | -----------
-wrapper | contains the output of all rows
+wrapper | contains the output of all rows docid | value of docid parameter or current document id

 Part 3: PHx modifier
 ================================================================================